kallaway/100-days-of-code/log.md

 **Thoughts:** Spent some time looking into REST APIs and did [this training](https://www.restapitutorial.com).
 REST APIs are becoming a buzzword and I don't know much about them.
 Really looking at what purpose they would serve for me.
 That was a little dry, so just spent the rest of the time at FreeCodeCamp going through some more training.
 The CSS stuff is getting advanced but not really my thing.
 I find myself flying through the examples.
 I'm excited to finally learn Javascript.

+### Day 16: January 22, 2021
+#####

+**Today's Progress**: Completed the CSS training and responsive web design from freecodecamp.
+Now working on the [tribute page](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page) solution.

+**Thoughts:** Built a basic page but need to spend some more time on it figuring out how to test it.
+The instructions were a little cryptic.
+The tribute page is for Patrick Mahomes